susundberg/arduino-simple-unittest/README.md

 * Add building of the tests to your build manager - it works by executing '''scons -Y tests/tools/''' on base path
     * There is also example Makefile on the tests/tools/ directory
 * Add file "test_<unit name here>.cpp" that contains Catch tests.
 It will be done as binary called tests/build/bin/ut_<unit name here> with every other module replaced with mocks.
+* Modify the sconscript file variable MULTI_UNIT_TESTS to contain multi-unit tests
+* See tools/Makefile for example makefile targets - or use it directly.

 Examples